ChristosT/dummy-guide/doc/source/introduction.rst

   pipeline module properties.
 You can change this from the application settings dialog, which is accessible from the :guilabel:`Edit > Settings` menu.
 The setting is called ``Auto Apply``.
 You can also change the ``Auto Apply`` state using the
-  \icon{Images/AutoApplyIcon.png} button from the toolbar.
+  |AutoApplyIcon| button from the toolbar.

+.. |AutoApplyIcon| image:: images/AutoApplyIcon.png

 Applying filters
 ----------------